Lely Venus – Crouching Aphrodite

 Most of these statues show Aphrodite ineffectually attempting to cover her nakedness with her hands or with fallen drapery.
 This action only succeeds in drawing the viewer’s eye.
 In this statue, the naked Aphrodite crouches down and turns her head to her right, as if surprised.
 The three-dimensionality of the statue is typical of Ancient Greek sculpture, as is the elaborate hairstyle.

-Several examples of the Crouching Venus have long been in prominent royal and aristocratic collections and has influenced more recent sculptors ever since the late Renaissance, and she has influenced artists since the early 1500s.
+Several examples of the Crouching Venus have long been in prominent royal and aristocratic collections.
+These statues have influenced more recent sculptors ever since the late Renaissance, and she has influenced artists since the early 1500s.
 This statue was first documented in the Gonzaga collection in Mantua, Italy.
 While there it was seen by the artist Rubens, while on diplomatic and art-collecting duties for Charles I of England.

 This “Crouching Aphrodite” was soon purchased from the Gonzaga, in 1628, for Charles I of England.
 On the dispersal of Charles’s art collections during the Commonwealth, it came into the possession of the painter and connoisseur Sir Peter Lely, from whom it derives its name.
 Two years after Lely’s death (1682), it was re-acquired from his collection for the Royal Collection.
 It is now on long-term loan to British Museum, following treatment by their conservators, and is currently on prominent display.

-The cult of Aphrodite was primarily derived from that of the Phoenician goddess Astarte, which in turn was derived from the East Semitic goddess Ishtar, whose worship was based on the Sumerian cult of Inanna.
+The cult of Aphrodite was primarily derived from that of the Phoenician goddess Astarte.
+Further back in time, Astarte was derived from the East Semitic goddess Ishtar, whose worship was based on the Sumerian cult of Inanna.

 Statue of crouching Aphrodite (‘Lely’s Venus’)